anandbio/Practical-Biochemistry/practical.md

 **Calculation:** Calculate the saponification value by the formula:
 Saponification value (mg KOH/ g) = (Z ml x 28.05)/ Wt. of fat Where, Z is difference between blank and sample titer value.

+**Note:**
-Note: 1.
-The multiplication factor of 28.05 in the above equation is included since 1 ml of 0.5 N KOH contains 28.05 mg of KOH.
+1. The multiplication factor of 28.05 in the above equation is included since 1 ml of 0.5 N KOH contains 28.05 mg of KOH.
 2. The calculated molar mass is not applicable to fats and oils containing high amounts of unsaponifiable material, free fatty acids (>0.1%), or mono- and diacylglycerols (>0.1%).
 3. Since butter has a large proportion of lower fatty acids it has a high saponification value.
 Coconut oil also has a comparatively higher saponification value.
 4. Saponification value may be used to determine the approximate molecular weight of fat/oil.
 Number of moles = mass of oil/relative atomic mass.